gitbra/pwic/README.md

 # PWIC - Python Wiki Information Center

-**Pwic** is an easy-to-use stand-alone monolithic Wiki server fully written in Python and backed by SQLite.
+**Pwic** is a stable easy-to-use stand-alone monolithic Wiki server fully written in Python and backed by SQLite.
 In the process to support the knowledge, it has many advantages for a professional use.

 **Project proficiency**